Kingobaino1/HTML-Form_Project/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# EMBEDDING IMAGES AND VIDEO
+# INTUIT SIGN UP PAGE

 > This is a Microverse project where we have to create a replica of INTUIT signup page.